skyzh/mini-lsm/README.md

 ## Structure

-* mini-lsm: the final solution code
+* mini-lsm: the final solution code for <= week 2
+* mini-lsm-mvcc: the final solution code for week 3 MVCC
 * mini-lsm-starter: the starter code
 * mini-lsm-book: the tutorial